 Individual tickets for the Sunday evening ( if any ) will only be made available a week before the event as Sponsors and holders of weekender tickets take priority.

 The festival format will be exactly as in recent years with Friday and Saturday evenings 7.30 to 11.15 approx. set out cabaret style in the Weald Hall of Uckfield Civic Centre.
 On Sunday the action moves to The Highlands Inn with a free afternoon session outside in the grounds of the pub.
 On Sunday evening the restaurant is given over to the festival and entry is by ticket only.
 Please note that if you want to be certain of attending the Sunday evening you will need to buy a weekender ticket ( see above ).

-This year we are delighted to welcome lots of new faces to Uckfield, including Elles Bailey and Band, TheAchievers and The Cinelli Brothers all of whom feature in the 2020 UK Blues Federations nominations with Ellesvoted best blues artist and also winning the best album award.
-The best band category also includes Catfish who just happen to be our headline act for Saturday – these guys have deservedly achieved massive success in the last few years with the outstanding Matt Long ( already a legend at such a young age ! ) also nominated as best young musician.
+This year we are delighted to welcome lots of new faces to Uckfield, including Elles Bailey and Band, TheAchievers and The Cinelli Brothers all of whom featured in the 2020 UK Blues Federations nominations with Ellesvoted best blues artist and also winning the best album award.
+The best band award went to Catfish who just happen to be our headline act for Saturday – these guys have deservedly achieved massive success in the last few years with the outstanding Matt Long ( already a legend at such a young age ! ) voted best instrumentalist.

 Friday night includes two other newcomers to Uckfield in the form of the Brighton based Mike Ross Band and Paul Lamb and The Kingsnakes.
 Paul Lamb has achieved legendary status as one of the world’s finest harmonica players and we are delighted that he and his sensational band are able to join us.
 The Saturday evening will feature the Stevie Watts Organ Trio together with rising star Alice Armstrong.

 Sunday evening features The Long Runners ( ft.
 Eddie Armer ), The Blues and Grooves Band and headlining is Oliver Darling.
 Oliver Darling may be a new name to some of you but rest assured he is an amazing young musician who has toured with Mike Sanchez and more recently Imelda May – he will be performing a solo set of some old and not so old classic blues numbers and will then be rocking it up with The Blues and Grooves guys to end the evening.

-As always we are indebted to our sponsors for their continued support and also to the Uckfield Civic Centre
+As always, we are indebted to our sponsors for their continued support and also to the Uckfield Civic Centre